digitalscraps/configguide/_posts/01-08-golive-request.md

     Hi,

     We have a website that needs to go live at 3 p.m. today 01/08/2016.
 Details are below.
-Please contact me if you have      questions and please advise once complete this afternoon.W
+Please contact me if you have      questions and please advise once complete this afternoon.

     New Content Switch:
       1. ou.edu/union